RoboCupAtHomeJP/Rule2023/rules/OPL/tu_en.md

 ## Instructions from the Executive Committee (EC)

 - Preparation (several days to several weeks before the competition)
-  - Selection and purchase of unknown objects by the.
+  - Selection and purchase of Known objects (during Setup Day) and unknown objects.
 - Announcements (30 minutes before the competition)
   - Selection of the placement order of the objects and announce it to the teams.
   - Specify the unknown object and announce it to the teams.